 Coconut aminos are a type of cooking sauce/condiment, similar to soy sauce.
 They can be used in place of soy sauce while cooking or to add additional flavor to existing dishes.

 Coconut aminos are similar to soy sauce in appearance and are a dark brown color packaged in bottles.
+Of course, if you make your own coconut aminos at home (surprisingly easy), you can package them however you like!

 What are coconut aminos used for?